Academic relations between Iran and the United States

 American College of Tehran was an institution of higher education that was certified by State University of New York in 1930.

 Academic relations between Iran and the United States involve a branch of cultural relations between the two countries that became widespread, especially during the Pahlavi dynasty era.

 Higher education in Iran during the modern era generally begins with the establishment of the academy of Dar ul-Funun.
 However, there have already been a number of activities to establish higher education institutions in Iran, in which the Americans have played a major role.

-The first ones
+Early figures

 "Hakim Eshaq Adams", one of the first Iranian students in the United States.

-"Yokhanan Sayaad Abaajlou", a graduate of Dr. Joseph Cochran at Urmia University of Medical Sciences, went to New York City in 1887 for postgraduate studies, making him the first Iranian student to go to the United States for higher medical education.
+Yokhanan Sayaad Abaajlou, a graduate of Dr. Joseph Cochran at Urmia University of Medical Sciences, went to New York City in 1887 for postgraduate studies, making him the first Iranian student to go to the United States for higher medical education.

 Other Iranians who went to the United States for the first time to study include the following: